Nishitha0730/AMR_Power/README.md

 I primarily worked on:

-- Selecting motors, drivers, and gearbox based on torque and speed requirements.
 - Performing detailed **torque and power calculations**.
 - Designing the complete **power distribution system**.
 - Selecting and integrating DC-DC converters (boost & buck) to meet system demands.